Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Infinite partial resummations of propagator diagrams

-This ansatz may differ slightly from that of Van Neck {\it et al.}\ \cite{VanNeck1991} or that of Dahlen and van Leeuwen \cite{Dahlen2005} as the former involves some additional approximations that have no impact on the following conclusion.
+This ansatz may differ somewhat from those of Van Neck {\it et al.}\ \cite{VanNeck1991} or of Dahlen and van Leeuwen \cite{Dahlen2005} as it involves some additional approximations, but these differences have no impact on the following analysis.
 The corresponding residues are given by

 These conditions imply the self-consistency,